How to thrive in a PR agency

 It’s 4pm on a Friday and your client just rings you about a heap of last-minute work that needs doing before the weekend.
 You think – wow – life on the other side seems like a piece of cake!
-I just call up my agency and they do all my work for me.
+I just call up my healthcare PR agency / medical communications agency and they do all my work for me.
 We’re about to pop that bubble because things are not as they appear.
-Take it from someone who pinballed between agency and brand-side roles, no matter which side you’re on, you’ll be working hard.
+Take it from our founder who pinballed between agency and client-side roles, no matter which side you’re on, you’ll be working hard.

 Most of your day is spent producing – whether its ideas, strategies, campaigns or documents – you’re producing tangible work products that you submit to your client(s).

 Your boss and client praise you for getting results – whether it’s beautiful campaign materials, pulling off a virtual event on a tight timeline or getting quality media coverage – it’s all about what you’ve done.

 Of course, the expectation is that you will think strategically, tactically and creatively, but your client is going to provide parameters to help guide the ever-changing priorities, give you the inside track on what’s expected and will often advise on the direction of the work in terms of content and format.

 We’ve all had difficult clients and bosses, but most of the time your insight and opinions are not only welcome, but expected.
 Praise and recognition are doled out like candy (and there’s generally plenty of that too!).

 Sure, you work long hours without a break and check work email on your phone, but unless something extraordinary or horrible happens, you probably won’t be hearing from your boss, team, or clients in the evenings or on the weekends.